alexander-kastil/az-204/demos/06-Identity/Demo-03/readme.md

   ![api-scope](./_images/api-scope.png)

-- To create UI App Registration execute `create-ui-appreg.azcli`
+- To create UI App Registration use the User Interface. `create-ui-appreg.azcli` is a draft.
+Not all required pros can be set using Azure CLI.

   ![ui-auth](./_images/ui-auth.png)